Painted in dreamlike hues – with monumental buildings and colorful faded palaces lining its canals – romantic Venice can’t fail to enchant.

-Named the hotel “Best for Romance” in Europe in the 2019 Conde Nast Johansens’ Awards for Excellence, Ca Maria Adele is an intimate boutique hotel in Venice’s quiet art district (near the Hotel American Dinesen, #5 above).
+Ca Maria Adele is an intimate boutique hotel in Venice’s quiet art district of Dorsoduro, with quick access to the Grand Canal.
+(It’s near the Hotel American Dinesen, #5 above.)

-Rooms are lavishly decorated, with Murano chandeliers and lots of gilt.
+All 12 rooms are lavishly decorated, with Murano chandeliers, marble bathrooms and lots of gilt.

 7) Hotel Ai Reali di Venezia